• Skip to main content

 • Facebook

 My grandparents believed that owning a deck of standard playing cards would tempt the owner into a life of sinful gambling.
-You should definitely start praying for me because I own five or six decks.
+You should definitely start praying for me because I own about a dozen decks.
 Those playing cards come in handy when my kid requests we play his favorite new card game, GOLF, 200 times in a row.
 We LOVE easy card games!

 The Golf card game, also known as Nine Holes, or Crazy Nines, or sometimes Six Card Golf is a huge hit in our house and so far our family has resisted the shackles of major vice, and I'm guessing yours will, too–no matter how many decks of cards you own.